DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The cloaked figure is Willemina Rikalova, as described in <span class="citation">St. Andral's Church (p.
 97)</span>.
 She is traveling to the church to pray for the freedom of her son, Udo Lukovich.

 As the characters pass through the streets, they are noticed by Ernst Larnak, who intently watches them—though doesn't follow them—as described in <span class="citation">Lady Wachter's Wish (p.
 124)</span>.
 (Ernst does not yet deliver an invitation to dine with Lady Wachter, though he does return to <span class="citation">N4.
 Wachterhaus (p.
 110)</span> to report back to Lady Wachter when the players leave his sight.)
-## C11b.
+## C12b.
 The Blue Water Inn
 <span class="citation"><em>This scene takes place in Chapter 5: Area N2.</em></span>

 This area is largely as described in <span class="citation">N2.
 Blue Water Inn (p.
 98)</span>.
+If Muriel is present, she bids the players farewell with a soft, sentimental trill, then departs to join the other ravens resting atop the roof.
+(If the players later return to the inn to look for her, she is not present.)

-When the players first arrive, assuming they arrive between late afternoon and early evening, the inn contains the following notable NPCs:
+When the players first arrive, the inn contains the following notable NPCs:

-* Danika Martikov, who is pouring drinks and serving patrons in **N2c.
+* Danika Dorakova, who is pouring drinks and serving patrons in **N2c.
 Taproom**;
 * Urwin Martikov, who is cooking bread and beet stew in **N2e.
 Kitchen**;
 * Brom and Bray Martikov, who are playing with toys in **N20.
 Boys' Bedroom**; and
 * Rictavio, who is feeding his horse, Drusilla, in **N2f.
 Stable**.